music-addressability/ema/docs/api.md

 measures | integer | The number of all measures in the files.
 Repeated measures must not be counted. measure_labels | array of strings | an array of measure labels to facilitate human readable selection.
 For example there can be two measures with label "1", but with different indexes.
 The array index of each label corresponds to the absolute measure number. staves | object | This object contains all changes in staves and the measure at which the change happens.
 The measure number is the key and value is an array of staff labels.
 For example `{"0":["Soprano", "Alto", "Tenor", "Bass"]}` indicates that there are 4 staves at measure 1, and their labels.
 The absence of other items indicates that there is no change of stave numbers throughout the piece. beats | object | This object contains all changes in number of beats and the measure at which the change happens.
 The measure number is the key and the number of beats is the value.
-For example `{"0":4}` indicates that there are 4 beats at measure 1.
+For example `{"0": {"count": 4, "unit": 4} }` indicates that there are 4 beats, each lastin a quarter (quaver) at measure 1.
 The absence of other items indicates that there is no change of beat numbers throughout the piece. operations | array of strings | List of supported operations corresponding to the parameter `completeness` of the selection URI.

 #### Example response